yonatan-tize/A2SV-Backend-Track/task-6/task_manager/docs/api_documentation.md

 ## Overview

-The Task Manager project is a simple task management system built with Go.
-It allows users to create, read, update, and delete tasks.
-The project uses the Gin framework for the web server and the official MongoDB driver for database interactions.
+The Task Manager project is a straightforward task management system developed using Go.
+It enables users to create, read, update, and delete tasks.
+The project is built with the Gin framework for the web server and leverages the official MongoDB driver for database operations.

+Upon registration, the first user is automatically assigned an Admin role, while subsequent users are given a standard User role.
+Admins have the ability to promote other users to the Admin role.

+The system includes authentication and authorization features, ensuring that users must be logged in to perform any actions.
+Depending on their role, users are granted different levels of access.
+Admins can create, update, and delete tasks, as well as retrieve all tasks or view a specific task by its ID.
+Regular users, however, are restricted to viewing all tasks or retrieving a specific task by its ID.

 ## Setup Instructions